dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 you also need to have Docker installed on that host.

-Because Docker relies on Linux specific features, you can only run Docker natively on Linux.
+Because Docker relies on Linux specific features, you can only run Docker natively on Linux, but there are ways how you run it on non Linux host as well.

 Docker also gives you tools so you can share your application with others with ease.

-That is I think the most simplified explanation I could think of how to describe Docker to you.
+That is I think the most simplified explanation I could think of how to describe Docker to someone easily.

 There is obviously much more to Docker than I have managed to describe in that short description, but we will focus mostly on these aspects of Docker in this